 The Sony PlayStation (also commonly referred to as the PS and PS1), represents Sony Computer Entertainment’s debut in the home console market.
-This was too much-hyped expectation and consideration from Sony.
+The PlayStation disrupted the home console market and became the biggest-selling console of the fifth generation of game consoles.

 Launched originally in Japan in December 1994, The PlayStation was not released to the rest of the world until the following year in September 1995 and beyond.